-Non-service pension and postretirement expense includes interest cost, expected return on plan assets, amortization of actuarial gains and losses, curtailment gains and losses, and settlement gains and losses.
+(17) Non-service pension and postretirement expense includes interest cost, expected return on plan assets, amortization of actuarial gains and losses, curtailment gains and losses.
 These benefit cost components are excluded from adjusted EBITDA since they are primarily influenced by external market conditions that impact investment returns and interest (discount) rates.
-Curtailment gains and losses are excluded from adjusted EBITDA since they generally result from certain non-recurring events, such as plan amendments to modify future benefits or settlements of plan obligations.
-The service cost and prior service cost and prior service cost components of pension and postretirement expenses or included in the accludation of adjusted EBITDA, since they are considered to be a better reflection of the origing service-related costs of providing these benefits.
-Please not be adjustment above are not necessarily indicative of the current or future cash flow requirements related to these employee benefit plans.
+Curtailment gains and losses are excluded from adjusted EBITDA since they generally result from certain non-recurring events, such as plan amendments to modify future benefits or selfements of plans obligations.
+The service cost components of pension and postretirement expensed of pension and postretirement expense cost and priors events of pensional and postretirement expense cost and priors events of pensional and postretirement expense or the adjustment expense or the adjustment above are not necessarily indicative of the current or future cash flow requirements related to these employee benefit plans.